Cream Cheese Chocolate Mousse Tart

 The benefits of readymade tart shells

-We have been in the mood for mini tarts recently and these were perfect to satisfy our chocolate cravings.
-And if you love cream cheese tarts or chocolate tarts than these are the best of both worlds.
+We have been in the mood for mini tarts recently, and these were perfect to satisfy our chocolate cravings.
+And if you love cream cheese tarts or chocolate tarts, then these are the best of both worlds.

-If you ever need a quick dessert, mini tarts would be a great choice, if you buy the tart shell readymade.
-These are easily available at most supermarkets these days and have a long shelf life.
+If you ever need a quick dessert, mini tarts would be a great choice if you buy the tart shell readymade.
+These are readily available at most supermarkets these days and have a long shelf life.
 As a result, you can have them in the pantry for a few days.

-In addition, the best thing for me about mini tarts it that they look so impressive.
-Also, they are bite-size so serving them is easier than slicing a large pastry tart.
+In addition, the best thing for me about mini tarts is that they look so impressive.
+Also, they are bite-sized, so serving them is easier than slicing a large pastry tart.
 Know what I mean?

 Do you bake your tart shells?
 I must admit I do like homemade.
-And in the beginning, I'd feel guilty about using the store-bought shells.
-And yet, life gets in the way and it's not always possible to make them at home.
-So over the years, I have come to make peace with myself that it's okay to buy a few tart shells once in a while.
+And in the beginning, I’d feel guilty about using the store-bought shells.
+And yet, life gets in the way, and it’s not always possible to make them at home.
+So over the years, I have come to accept that it’s okay to buy a few tart shells once in a while.
 However, I never buy the large shells.
 Since I take pride in making those myself.

 About these mini tarts

-A buttery shortcrust pastry and rich, creamy, chocolate mousse.
+A buttery shortcrust pastry and rich, creamy chocolate mousse.
 Need I say more?
-A bite-size mini tart that just melts in your mouth.
+A bite-sized mini tart that just melts in your mouth.
 And yet, this is one of those desserts you make when you are not on a diet.
-So yeah, if you make this dessert it's because you want to enjoy some luxury.
+So yeah, if you make this dessert, it’s because you want to enjoy some luxury.

 - Melt the chocolate